visual-localization/combined_vpr_rpr/README.md

 We elected to follow the process of Feature Matching and Scale from Estimated Depth (Ess.Mat + D.Scale) from Map-free Visual Relocalization.
 The output of this module is the difference in translation and orientation between the reference-query image pair.
 The number of point correspondences that correlate with this transformation is used to estimate a confidence value.
 This ensures only predictions founded on valid grounds can be considered successful.

+Reference images retrieved from the VPR module run the risk of sharing little overlap with the query image, creating faulty correspondences.
+Therefore, we propose a new mining strategy based on the Multi-Similarity Miner and Loss to ensure high overlaps of visual features between images.

 ### Results
 Our method is evaluated on Pittsburgh250k-test dataset and Cambridge Landmark dataset.
-The metrics used are median translation error (Positions - meters), median rotation error (Orientation - degrees) and successful rate of the process, since our method reject any result that does not pass the inlier correspondences confidence threshold.
+The metrics used are median translation error (Positions - meters), median rotation error (Orientation - degrees) and successful rate of the process.

 <table>
 <thead>